xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 This function is useful if you want to:
 - Bind each test case to a fixed set of data.
 - Run a test case with different test data combinations.
-- When executing a test suite containing associated test cases, you can see the results of each test iteration with the mapped test data.
+- When executing a test suite containing associated test cases, you can either reuse data binding at the test case level or conduct new data binding in a test suite.

 > What is an iteration?
 >